FL Studio is the total package for professional music producers and beatmakers alike.

-The UMC 404HD comes with 4 clean MIDAS mic preamps. +48 V phantom power, which is ideal for condenser mics, and the recording rate is 192 kHz or 24 bits.
+The UMC 404HD comes with 4 clean MIDAS mic preamps and +48 V phantom power, which is ideal for condenser mics.
+The recording rate is 192 kHz or 24 bits.

-This unit is a great solution for singers, recording artists, producers, and steaming.
+This audio interface for FL Studio is a great solution for singers, recording artists, producers, and steaming.